-Procedures for Returning to Work on Campus
+Procedures for on Campus Work

 Expectations

 All UW-Green Bay employees are expected to follow the guidelines.
 Prior to being present at any campus in a work function, the employee must affirm that they understand these expectations by completing the UW-Green Bay COVID-19 Training.
 This training is required.
 Failure of an employee to adhere to these expectations are in violation of the Workplace Safety Policy and may result in disciplinary action.